osohq/oso/new-docs/content/python/getting-started/roles/basic_roles.md

 ### Create the OrganizationRole class using the role mixin

-The oso SQLAlchemy library provides the `sqlalchemy_oso.roles.resource_role_class()` method to generate a mixin which creates a role model.
+The Oso SQLAlchemy library provides the `sqlalchemy_oso.roles.resource_role_class()` method to generate a mixin which creates a role model.
 Create the mixin by passing in the base, user, and organization models, as well as the role names.
 Then create a role model that